tkalmi/Sanajahti-solver/README.md

 Android input works with sendevent command from adb shell.
 Event number changes with different smartphone models and it is coded to be 3 as default.
 You can change it with ```-e``` flag.

+To find out **your Android's** event number, use command "adb shell getevent -l" from linux shell and touch your touchscreen, it should output multiple lines starting with the device path.
+E.g. "/dev/input/event3".

 Currently only tested with Samsung S3 and Nexus 5.
 Here's an video showing the inputing on Nexus 5: https://www.youtube.com/watch?v=i1URS1P_ujY

 ### For developers